-The total estimated amount of dredged material generated from the TSP would be approximately 46.5 mcy of new work material and 257.5 mcy of maintenance material over the 50 years following completion of the project's construction.
+The total estimated amount of dredged material generated from the recommended plan would be approximately 46.5 mcy of new work material and 257.5 mcy of maintenance material over the 50 years following completion of the project's construction.
 The material will be placed in openbay placement areas, a confined upland placement area, a confined bay dredge island placement area, and offshore unconfined placement area.

-One upland PA would be created (PA P1, see Figure 1.1).
-The dredge island ER3/D will be enlarged and used for in-bay confined placement.
 While local changes would occur to bathymetry and topography during construction of the project, these alterations would be expected to have negligible impacts on the regional physiography, topography, and bathymetry of the submerged and subaerial portions of the study area.